iamdanfox/anno.js/README.md

 [![Screencast of a single annotation](screencast.gif)](http://iamdanfox.github.io/anno.js/)

-Anno.js is built to be absurdly extensible and can handle complex interactions easily.
+**Anno.js is built to be extensible.** The source is about 500 lines of literate coffeescript; you can [read the annotated source][3] in just a few minutes!

 Usage
 -----